• Skip to primary navigation

 How To Make Ahead And Store

-Usually, when I make this delicious cucumber salad, the plate will be clean in under 10 minutes!
+Usually, when I make this delicious cucumber salad, the plate is clean in under 10 minutes!
 But, if you happen to have leftovers, they keep very well in the refrigerator.
 Store it in an airtight container, and it will keep fresh for 3 to 4 days.

 Serving Suggestions